How do I apply for a Tax ID Number/EIN?

 - Select your entity type

-- Fill out the information on the simplified one page form (SS-4).
+- Fill out the information on the one-page form (SS-4)

 When will I receive my Tax ID and when will I be able to use it?

 You will receive your Tax ID number from the IRS to your email within one hour of submitting the online application through our website.
 GovDocFiling is committed to processing EIN applications quickly and accurately so that you can start to use your EIN and move forward with your business needs.
 The EIN can be used immediately for most of your business needs, including: